 3. Apply Data Encryption on Business Content

-The another GDPR Best Practices states that information should be encrypted at rest and transmit state.
-In the previous year, it was found that data was left open on public cloud without any encryption.
-So, this GDPR policies included the legal as well as the financial implication of PII breaches that might fatal the business in direct or indirect manner.
+The other GDPR Best Practices states that information should be encrypted at rest and transmit state.
+In the previous year, it was found that data was left open on the public cloud without any encryption.
+So, these GDPR policies included the legal as well as the financial implication of PII breaches that might fatal the business in a direct or indirect manner.
 Data encryption is one of the best approaches for enterprises to protect data wherever it is located.

 It is possible to create a strong data protection level if the following conditions meet: